-VoIP with UDP and TCP (non-delay sensitive)
+VoIP with UDP and TCP

 For this experiment, we first generate a VoIP flow along with a UDP flow, both from the same source and targeted at the same destination.
-Figure 9 shows the average delay experienced by the VoIP packets, and Figure 10 when the throughput achieved by the UDP packets, all averaged over 10 different source-destination pairs.
-Next we generate a VoIP flow along with a TCP flow as before, and the delay and throughput values of the VoIP and TCP packets, respectively are plotted in Figures 11 and 12.
+The UDP flows in this case are generated using the D-ITG tool.
+Figure 13 shows the average delay experienced by the VoIP packets, and Figure 15 when the throughput achieved by the UDP packets, all averaged over 10 different source-destination pairs.
+Next we generate a VoIP flow along with a TCP flow as before, and the delay and throughput values of the VoIP and TCP packets, respectively are plotted in Figures 14 and 16.
 We observe from the plots that the throughputs for both UDP and TCP flows remain almost the same, irrespective of the number of hops, in the case of SHORT and Static protocols.
 However, we observe that the throughputs reduce with the number of hops in the case of Fixed and HMCP.
-In the case of TCP flows, this is because of the increased RTTs between the source and destination, which in turn affects the packet generation rate at the source.
-In the case of UDP, this is due to loss of packets during channel switching.
-Furthermore, in the case of fixed mode, adjacent hops of the same flow contend for transmission as they are on the same channel.
-This, in turn affects the throughput achieved.
+In the case of TCP flows, this may be because of the increased RTTs between the source and destination, which in turn affects the packet generation rate at the source.
+In the case of UDP, this may be due to loss of packets during channel switching.